SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ### Security History
 The software project uses [hackerone](https://hackerone.com/gocd/) to track security vulnerabilities.
 As of date, there are 40 security reports that have been posted and resolved.

+### Project Environment
+The software will be used in a hypothetical software development environment at the enterprise level using the continuous integration methodology.

 ### User Security Needs
-The software requires security features to safegaurd information flow and system functions from unauthorized modification and disclosure.
+The software requires security features to safeguard information flow and system functions from unauthorized modification and disclosure.

 Two major threats to the software are: